BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand construction related expert witness designations, the Roaring Spring, Pennsylvania Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides building claims and trial support services to the construction industry's leading builders and developers, legal professionals, and owners, as well as a variety of state and local government agencies.
-Utilizing in house assets which include testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the construction experts group brings national experience and local capabilities to Roaring Spring and the surrounding areas.
+Leveraging from approximately five thousand general contracting and design related expert designations, the Roaring Spring, Pennsylvania Construction Expert Directory delivers a comprehensive construction and design expert support solution to builders, risk managers, and construction practice groups seeking effective resolution of construction defect, scheduling, and delay claims.
+BHA provides building related trial support and expert services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
+Employing in house assets which include building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings regional experience and flexible capabilities to the Roaring Spring construction industry.

 Construction Expert Witness News & Info